malob/prefmanager/README.md

 ```
 > prefmanager --help

-macOS Preferences Manager - a utility for working with macOS preferences
+macOS Preferences Manager - a utility for working with macOS preferences.

 Usage: prefmanager COMMAND